LENNON WYLIE

 Birth details Born 1898 in Whiteabbey, Co.
 Antrim

-Dates/Info Son-in-Law of Robert Cassells - Married to Francis Smyth b1900 d1982 in Whiteabbey Congregational Church 1924
+Dates/Info Son-in-Law of Robert Cassells - Married to Frances Matilda Smyth b1900 d1982 in Whiteabbey Presbyterian Church 1924

 Where buried Died 1974 - Ashes buried Smyth family plot in Larne - After War lived Cambrai Park Whiteabbey until death in 1974